|Demand Side Response Aggregator (DSR Aggregator)|

 Demand Side Response Aggregator (DSR Aggregator) is a third party company specializing in electricity demand side participation.

-Pursuant to the ENTSO-E Supporting Document for the Network Code on Operational Security of 24 September 2013 2nd Edition Final (p.
-161), the DSR Aggregator will contract with the individual demand sites (industrial, commercial or residential consumers) and aggregate them together to operate as a single DSR provider to:
+In practice, DSR Aggregator contracts with the individual demand sites (industrial, commercial or residential consumers) and aggregate them together to operate as a single DSR provider to:

 - Balance Responsible Party (BRP) or to